jeremytammik/tbc/a/1651_filtercategoryrule.md

  #RevitAPI @AutodeskRevit #bim #dynamobim @AutodeskForge #ForgeDevCon

-@CaptainDan raised a very pertinent question in the discussion forum on using <code>FilterCategoryRule<code> in the Revit API that led to some discussion and clarification with the development team:
+@CaptainDan raised a very pertinent question in the discussion forum on using <code>FilterCategoryRule</code> in the Revit API that led to some discussion and clarification with the development team:
 I have three questions regarding the filter rule represented by this class...